 Statement by Dr Raphael Arndt, Chief Executive Officer of the Future Fund Management Agency, to the Senate Finance and Public Administration Committee.

-Budget Estimates, 21 October 2020, Parliament House, Canberra
+Budget Estimates 7 November 2022, Parliament House, Canberra

-Today we released our portfolio update to 30 September 2020.
+Last month we released our portfolio update to the end of September.